 Online Slots And The Beginning Of The Aesthetic Revolution

-Everything changed, however, with the emergence of online casino and online slots.
+Everything changed, however, with the emergence of online casinos and online slots.
 Developers now had complete freedom to design their slot games in pretty much any way they would like.
 This meant that some of the graphical limitations of physical slot machines did not matter anymore, and the results were fantastic!

 Online slots also kick-started somewhat of an aesthetic revolution when it comes to slot games – never before had the graphics of a slot meant so much to the developers.